uccser/cs-unplugged/docs/source/author/topics.rst

         - ``learning-outcomes:`` A list of keys corresponding to learning outcomes.

+        - ``classroom-resources:`` A list of strings describing the required classroom resources.
+          The list items should be short, as this list is displayed on the lesson sidebar.
+          If a longer description is required, this should be within the lesson text within a panel.

         - ``generated-resources:`` A list of generated CSU resources connected to this lesson.